 Participation in trainings:

-Alina Silian took part in the programme FUTURE – Construiește cu pasiune of ReImagine Education Office Depot, a series of trainings for a better understanding of employability and the role of higher education (October-December 2019, Cluj Napoca)
+Alina Silian took part in the programme FUTURE – Construiește cu pasiune of ReImagine Education Office Depot, a series of trainings for a better understanding of employability and the role of higher education (October, 2019 -February 2020, Cluj Napoca).

-Gonzague Isirabahenda took part in an academic writing training: „Scrierea și publicarea de articole științifice și respectarea deontologiei și eticii în cercetare” offered by Babes-Bolyai University within the project CNFIS-FDI-2018-0057 Educaţie de calitate la UBB (June 2019, Cluj Napoca).
+Gonzague Isirabahenda took part in an academic writing training: ‘Scrierea și publicarea de articole științifice și respectarea deontologiei și eticii în cercetare’ offered by Babes-Bolyai Universtaty within the project CNFiS-FDI-2018-0057 Educatie de calitate la UBB (June 2019, Cluj Napoca).

 Maria-Carmen Pantea was invited speaker at the Kick off conference on Youth Employability & Entrepreneurship of the Youth@Work Strategic Partnership (June 2019, Istanbul).